BIGJRA/BIGJRA.github.io/rejuv.md

 Also, you can catch **Whimsicott** here (ignore the Flabebe from an earlier patch).

 Talk to Kecleon in the middle of the route.
-He’ll offer to sell the two crests that correspond to the starters we did NOT choose in the virtual league.
-He’ll sell the *Meganium Crest, Typhlosion Crest,* and *Feraligatr Crest* for $250000 each.
-Steep, but worth it if you are using any of these three and didn’t get their crest via the virtual league quest.
+He'll offer to sell the two crests that correspond to the starters we did NOT choose in the virtual league.
+He'll sell the *Meganium Crest, Typhlosion Crest,* and *Feraligatr Crest* for $250000 each.
+Steep, but worth it if you are using any of these three and didn't get their crest via the virtual league quest.

-As you’ve probably noticed, East Gearen City looks brand new.
+As you've probably noticed, East Gearen City looks brand new.
 Fly there!

 There are new trainers to fight and items on each map.
 The one containing the lab has a hidden *GourmetTreat, Yellow Shard, Resist